You need to sign in or sign up before continuing.

 In this episode you’ll discover:

-• The connection between autophagy and exercise.
+• The difference between optimism and toxic positivity.
+(35:44)

-• What the FAST protocol is.
+• What flow state is.
+(36:32)

 Items mentioned in this episode include: